-A few days ago I told you on facebook that I had made a dairy free frosting using coconut butter, and I was so excited.
+A few days ago I told you that I had made a dairy free frosting using coconut butter, and I was so excited.
 An hour later it separated—Oh no!
 I’ve been working on it ever since.
 Six tries later, and it’s exactly how I wanted it.
 Having gone through so many failed attempts I highly recommend that you don’t change this recipe, or at least not on the day you want to use it for a party.
 If you really want to try a substitution, definitely do that in advance, in case it doesn’t turn out.

 Coconut Buttercream Dairy Free Frosting

-3/4 cup coconut cream**
+3/4 cup coconut cream** (see my coconut cream tutorial)

 1/2 cup + 1 tbsp honey